formkit/docs-content/inputs/mask.md

 ### Incomplete values

 A mask’s value is not considered "complete" until the user has filled the entire pattern.
 Until that point, FormKit will consider the value of the input "empty".
 This makes it convenient to use with validation rules like `required`.
-However, if you’d like to accept incomplete values you can via the `allow-incomplete` prop.
+However, if you’d like to accept incomplete values, you can via the `allow-incomplete` prop:

 <example
   name="Mask input - allow incomplete"